Ramen Guide – Types, Curiosities and Recipes

 Naruto-maki are steamed cakes made from processed fish paste, shaped like a swirl when cut into cross-sections.
 Its name is said to be due to the whirlpools that form in the Naruto Strait in Tokushima Prefecture.

-These fish balls are also called kamaboko or surimi and they can have different shapes and colors, but naruto is the most common to be used.
-It's the same as that one kani that we found in Brazil.
+These fish cakes are also called kamaboko or surimi and can have different shapes and colors, but naruto is the most common one to be used.
+It's the same as that kani we found in Brazil.

 Moyashi (bean sprouts)

-These edible legumes are artificially grown without being exposed to sunlight, creating vegetables rich in nutrients like vitamin C. bean sprouts from western Japan are thin and long, while those from eastern and northern Japan are thick and crispy.
+These edible legumes are grown artificially without being exposed to sunlight, creating vegetables that are rich in nutrients like vitamin C. Bean sprouts from western Japan are thin and long, while those from eastern and northern Japan are thick and crunchy.

 Wakame and Nori (seaweed)

-Nori are thin, edible leaves of seaweed.
-Its crunchy texture and aroma are also used in sushi.
-They provide high mineral and nutrient content and a sea scent.
-If you want to know more, we have a article about nori.
+Nori are thin, edible sheets of seaweed.
+Their crunchy texture and aroma are also used in sushi.
+They provide a high content of minerals and nutrients and a scent of the sea.
+If you want to know more, we have an article about nori.

-wakame is a variety of kelp that is quickly boiled and used as a topping for ramen.
-O wakame It has a firm texture, pleasant fragrance and high nutritional value.
-There is also kuki wakame ramen, which uses wakame stalks as a topping.
+Wakame is a variety of seaweed that is quickly boiled and used as a topping for ramen.
+The wakame has a firm texture, pleasant fragrance, and high nutritional value.
+There is also kuki wakame ramen, which uses stalks of wakame as a topping.

 Beni-shoga (pickled ginger)